 KERs Users identified FORECAST OF IMPACT OF HEAVY PRECIPITATION EVENTS IN URBAN AREAS A variety of actors involved in managing security at a national local and global scale.
 Public authorities: from local, regional and national civil protection and governmental authorities to top global scale, civil security and defence institutions, water and water basin authorities, research institutions.
 Private sector: insurance industry, communication and power network managers, real estate and construction industry.
-DROUGHT EARLY WARNING SYSTEM International organizations active in the field of food security (FAO, GEOGLAM, WFP, World Bank,) Decision makers (politicians, technical staff of high rank) Local or Regional authorities (Department - district majors) Local farmers
+DROUGHT EARLY WARNING SYSTEM International organizations active in the field of food security (FAO, GEOGLAM, WFP, World Bank,) Decision makers (politicians, technical staff of high rank) Local or Regional authorities (Department - district majors) Local farmers ENHANCED FLOOD DELINEATION AND DAMAGE ASSESSMENT IN URBAN AREAS FOR REAL FLOOD A variety of actors involved in managing security at a national local and global scale.
+SCENARIOS Public authorities: from local, regional and national civil protection and governmental authorities to top global scale, civil security and defence institutions, water and water basin authorities, research institutions.
+Private sector: insurance industry, communication and power network managers, real estate and construction industry.

 Based on the market analysis, market segmentation and the identification of the target markets, a more specific user segmentation should be carried out.
-The following section outlines some initial aspects regarding the user segmentation that will be described in details in the v2 and v3 of the present document.
+The following section outlines some initial aspects regarding the user segmentation that will be described in detail in v3 of the present document.